 Data protection and nominated third parties

-In your application you may nominate a third party, such as a relative, for the purposes of handling your application.
-We will not discuss your application with anyone else unless you nominate a representative in this section.
+In your application you can nominate a third party, such as a relative, to handle your application.
+We will not discuss your application with anyone except you unless you nominate a representative in this section.
 Anyone you appoint will be able to request information and give us instructions relating to your application.

 While many of Oxford’s graduate students are housed in the wide range of accommodation provided by Oxford’s colleges and the University’s Accommodation Office, no applicant can be guaranteed college or University accommodation.

-To help the University reduce the risk of harm or injury to students and staff caused by any criminal behaviour of students, we must know about any relevant convictions before you can take up a place at Oxford.
+To help the University reduce the risk of harm or injury to students and staff caused by any criminal behaviour of students, you may need to declare any relevant convictions before you can take up a place at Oxford.

-For information on which convictions should be declared and how the data you provide will be used, please see our page on Criminal convictions.
+For detailed information on this process, please see our page on Criminal convictions.

 Submitting your application

-When you submit your application you will be required to sign a declaration to say that all of the information you are providing is true, accurate, current and complete to the best of your knowledge, and that you will promptly notify the University should any information change.
-You will also confirm that the information contained in your application, including all supporting work, is entirely your own original work, except where clearly indicated, and does not contain any plagiarised elements.
+When you submit your application, you must sign a declaration to say that all of the information you are providing is true, accurate, current and complete to the best of your knowledge, and that you will notify the University promptly if any information changes.
+You must also confirm that the information in your application and all supporting work is entirely your own original work, except where clearly indicated, and does not contain any plagiarised elements.

 As soon as you submit your application you will be sent an automated confirmation via e-mail.
 If you do not receive this, please log in to your application to check that you have successfully submitted it and can no longer edit it.

 This email only confirms that your application was submitted.
-Your application will not be assessed by the department until all the necessary supporting documents and references have been received by the relevant deadline.
+Your application will not be assessed by the academic department unless all the necessary supporting documents and references have been received by the relevant deadline.

-If you contact us please provide your name in the same format used in your application and, if possible, send your email from the same address so that we can match your enquiries and documents to your application.
+If you contact us, please give your name in exactly the same way as you did in your application and send your email from the same address so that we can find your application.

 Further advice and contact details

-Please check the course pages and contact the relevant department if you have any further questions.
+Please check the course pages and contact the academic department if you have any more questions.

-Please check the college pages and contact the relevant college if you have any further questions.
+Please check the college pages and contact the college directly if you have any further questions.

-If you have a complaint regarding the admissions process
+If you have a complaint about the admissions process